Club Run

-Club Run was an informal name for aircraft ferry operations from Gibraltar to Malta during the Siege of Malta in the Second World War.
+Club Run was an informal name for aircraft ferry operations from Gibraltar to Malta during the Siege of Malta from 1940 to 1942 during the Second World War.
 Malta was half-way between Gibraltar to Alexandria and had the only harbour controlled by the British in the area.
 Malta had docks, repair facilities, reserves and stores, which had been built up since the cession of the island to Britain in 1814.
 Malta had become an important staging post for aircraft and a base for air reconnaissance over the central Mediterranean.

 The Axis powers Italy and Germany made several attempts from 1941 to 1942 to either force the British military authorities on the island to surrender or to destroy its effectiveness as a military base.
 The island was a forward base from which Axis supplies to their North African armies could be attacked.
 It is a measure of Malta's importance that Britain reassigned fighter aircraft from home defence.

+Background

+Force H

-Ferry missions were covered by Force H, based at Gibraltar (called The Club), consisting of the battlecruiser HMS Renown, aircraft carrier HMS Ark Royal, light cruiser HMS Sheffield and the E and F-class destroyers of the 8th Flotilla.
+Ferry missions were covered by Force H, based at Gibraltar (called The Club), consisting of the battlecruiser HMS Renown, aircraft carrier HMS Ark Royal, light cruiser HMS Sheffield and the E and F-class destroyers of the 8th Destroyer Flotilla.
 Its Mediterranean operations were called Club Runs.
 It was deemed to be an exclusive club of the most efficient warships in the Royal Navy.
 A mythical "regimental tie" was designed for members of "The Club", consisting of a Mediterranean grey field, scattered with raspberries.

+Malta

-Malta's air defences were essential and aircraft reinforcements and replacements were a constant need.
-Fighters (Hawker Hurricanes and Supermarine Spitfires) and torpedo bombers (Fairey Swordfish and Fairey Albacores) were required but they lacked the range to fly direct from the British base at Gibraltar.
+Malta's air defences were essential, replacement aircraft and reinforcements were always needed.
+Fighters (Hawker Hurricanes and Supermarine Spitfires) and torpedo bombers (Fairey Swordfish and Fairey Albacores) lacked the range to fly direct from the British base at Gibraltar.
 The solution was for aircraft carriers to move within range for the fighters to fly off and land at a Maltese airfield.